webprofusion/certify-docs/docs/deployment/tasks/exchange.md

 Open Exchange Admin Center (EAC).
 Select *servers* on the left pane and navigate to *certificates* to administer certificate for each service.
 :::

-The Certify The Web app provides a basic built in deployment task called "Deploy To Microsoft Exchange" which uses a small powershell script to apply the certificate.
-[The script used](https://github.com/webprofusion/certify-plugins/blob/development/src/DeploymentTasks/Core/Providers/Assets/Exchange.ps1) is also available in the Certify The Web source code repository.
+The *Certify Certificate Manager* app provides a basic built in deployment task called "Deploy To Microsoft Exchange" which uses a small powershell script to apply the certificate.
+[The script used](https://github.com/webprofusion/certify-plugins/blob/development/src/DeploymentTasks/Core/Providers/Assets/Exchange.ps1) is also available in the app source code repository.

-In Certify The Web, select your managed certificate:
+In *Certify Certificate Manager*, select your managed certificate:
 - On the *Tasks tab*, under *Deployment Tasks*, select Add Task > Deploy To Microsoft Exchange.
 - Under *Task Parameters* the list of services the certificate will be applied to are listed e.g. `POP,IMAP,SMTP,IIS`.
 You can optionally edit this list to include only the services you require.
 - Save the updated managed certificates settings, then you can try out the Deployment Task by clicking the run button ▶️ next to the task.